 In the mid-2000s, at least one Benoa-based fishing company (Processor A) was identified as having shifted their operations to target SBT south of the SBT spawning ground (Andamari et al., 2005; Proctor et al., 2006; Farley et al., 2007).
 A greater proportion of the catch landed at Processor A comprised small (<165 cm FL) fish compared to the other processors.
 SBT of these sizes are consistent with historic Japanese catch data for vessels operating on the staging ('Oki') fishing ground to the south of the spawning ground (Shingu, 1978).

-In 2012-13, the size distribution of SBT landed in Bali also showed a greater proportion of small fish (<150 cm FL) in the landed catch compared to previous seasons (Farley et al., 2013).
+In 2012/13 and 2013/14, the size distribution of SBT landed in Bali also showed a greater proportion of small fish (<150 cm FL) in the landed catch compared to previous seasons (Farley et al., 2014), suggesting that some vessels may have operated south of the spawning ground.
 Unfortunately, the catch locations of the sampled fish are unknown.

-In this paper we update the information given in Farley et al. (2013) by including the most recent length and age data available for the Indonesian fishery.
-Length frequency data are presented up to the 2013/14 season and age frequency data up to the 2012/13 season.
+In this paper we update the information given in Farley et al. (2014) by including the most recent length and age data available for the Indonesian fishery.
+Length frequency data are presented up to the 2014/15 season and age frequency data up to the 2013/14 season.

-3 Methods
+2 Methods

 As in previous years, targeted sampling of SBT occurred at the Port of Benoa using the existing monitoring system (e.g. see Proctor et al., 2006).
-Length measurements were obtained for 1787 SBT in the 2013/14 spawning season and otoliths were collected from 1637 fish (Table 1).
+Length measurements were obtained for 3433 SBT in the 2014/15 spawning season and otoliths were collected from 1346 fish (Table 1).

-Direct ageing of a subsample of 500 otoliths was undertaken for fish sampled in the 2012/13 spawning seasons (Table 1).
-A fixed number of otoliths were chosen from each 1-cm length class to obtain as many age estimates from length classes where sample sizes were small.
+Direct ageing of a subsample of 500 otoliths was undertaken for fish sampled in the 2013/14 spawning seasons (Table 1).
+Otoliths were selected based on size of fish (length stratified sampling scheme rather than random sampling) to obtain as many age estimates from length classes where sample sizes were small.
 Length stratified sampling is the best way of obtaining sufficient age estimates from length classes where sample sizes are small, while providing enough estimates for each season.
-Otoliths were prepared, sectioned and read (age of fish estimated) at Fish Ageing Services Pty Ltd (FAS) in Victoria, using the techniques described in Anon.
+Otoliths were sent to Fish Ageing Services Pty Ltd (FAS) for sectioning and reading using the techniques described in Anon.
 (2002).
 The otolith reader has at least 10 years experience reading SBT otoliths.

-Each otolith was read twice by the primary otolith reader (FAS) and then a final age estimate was given to 474 fish.
-A sub-sample of 10% of otoliths was read by a secondary otolith reader (from CSIRO) who was trained in SBT otolith reading in 1996 and has read SBT otoliths routinely since that time.
+Each otolith was read twice by the primary otolith reader (FAS) and then a final age estimate was given to 473 fish.
 All readings were conducted without reference to the size of the fish, date of capture, or to previous readings.
 The precision of readings was assessed using the coefficient of variation (CV) (Chang, 1982; Campana et al., 1995).

-To determine the age structure of the Indonesian catch of SBT in 2012/13 season, an age-length key was developed using the sample of aged fish.
+To determine the age structure of the Indonesian catch of SBT in the 2013/14 season, an agelength key was developed using the sample of aged fish.
 The age-length-key gives the proportion of fish at age in each 5-cm length class, which enabled us to infer the age-frequency distribution of the catch from the length-frequency distribution obtained through the monitoring.
-This method has been used to estimate the age distribution of the Indonesian catch since the mid-1990s.
-The age distributions obtained were compared to the estimated age distributions for previous seasons.
+This method has been used to estimate the age distribution of the Indonesian catch since the mid-1990s, apart from 2011/12 when no direct age estimates were available.
+For that season, an ALK was developed using direct age data for the two preceding spawning seasons and applied to the 2011/12 length frequency data.

-4 Results
+3 Results

-4.1 Length distribution
+3.1 Length distribution